 I already touched on this, but the bottom line is you need to eat LESS calories than what your body burns per day in order to lose fat.

 There is approximately 1 pound of fat in every 3500 calories, so in order to lose a pound of fat this week, you would need to create a 500-calorie deficit each day.

 The number of calories varies from person to person, the more you weigh, the more calories you can eat.

 You will not speed up fat loss by going too low in calories, in fact, this can backfire.
 So, to start off with, only create a 500-calorie deficit each day.

-Strength training is especially important, by lifting heavy on the key compound movements you can boost testosterone, improve strength and get that really sculpted physique.
+Strength training is especially important, by lifting weights using the key compound movements you can boost testosterone, improve strength and get that really sculpted physique.